 - fill reusable containers with your preferred shampoo/conditioner from home. 🐸

-Bigger Steps: purchase (or assemble) a packable cutlery set. buy some reusable straws, eliminate items that contain microplastics from your travel AND home cleansing routine.
+Bigger Steps: purchase (or assemble) a packable cutlery set. pack some reusable straws, eliminate items that contain microplastics from your travel AND home cleansing routine.

 - take shorter showers 🐸